romana1234/ada-template-website/website.md

 **plot regression [Children's, Children's Fantasy and Children's/Family]**

 This result is rather encouraging as the assimilation of stereotypes, such as "women are weak and men are strong" that are often portrayed in movies, begin at a very young age.
 Childhood is a particularly sensitive time in gender identity development (REFERENCE!!! https://link.springer.com/article/10.1007/s11199-020-01127-z).
 If children grow up watching movies with strong female protagonists, they are most likely to have reduced gender-based stereotypes.

-These
+### Observational study: for similar careers, do actors participate in more movies than actresses?